-This easy quick bread is yeast-free and only 5 ingredients!
+This easy vegan soda bread is yeast-free and only 5 ingredients!
 It's also healthy, made with whole wheat flour, no added sugar, and has 7 grams of protein and 5 grams of fiber per slice!
 Enjoy this hearty vegan bread recipe all year round!

 How to make soda bread vegan

 There are a few substitutions we have to use to make vegan soda bread.
 First, let's tackle how to make soda bread without buttermilk.